Jana Partners: Activist investing

 In early 2017 JANA reported in its SEC 13D an agreement with Tiffany & Co. to appoint three new directors; Francesco Trapani, Roger Farah, and James Lillie.

 A year later the firm announced a 9.1% stake in Pinnacle Foods Inc., as well as plans to alter the company's cost structure, operations and board of directors.
 Company shares rose almost 8% as a result.
 As of April 2018, the firm and its partners held 9.5% of the company.
 In June 2018, Pinnacle Foods was acquired by Conagra Brands in an $8.1 billion deal, and JANA profited $144 million on its investment.

 JANA applied pressure to Bloomin’ Brands Inc. and eventually won a seat on the board as well as the appointment of a new independent director in 2018.

+In October 2024, Jana announced that it had acquired a 5% stake in American food processor Lamb Weston.
+Jana, working with Continental Grain, was demanding a strategic review of the Lamb Weston's operations and would be seeking seats on the company's board.
+A survey commissioned by Jana found that nearly half of Lamb Weston's top 50 shareholders were in favor of completely replacing the company's board of directors.
+In June 2025, Jana and Lamb Weston reached an agreement in which four of Jana's proposed directors were added to the company's board of directors as well as two other mutually agreed-upon directors, expanding the board from 11 to 13 members.
+At the time of the decision Jana's position in Lamb Weston had grown to 7%.

 Socially responsible investing

 Think Differently About Kids

 In January 2018, JANA Partners issued a public letter to Apple Inc. alongside the California State Teachers' Retirement System (CalSTRS) called “Think Differently About Kids.”
 The letter called on the company to seek out new ways to limit the effects of technology on children.
 Together, the two funds hold approximately $2 billion of Apple Inc. shares.
 In June 2018, Apple released a new iOS feature called "Screen Time" aimed at increasing awareness of potential tech addiction.
 As a result, JANA Partners and CalSTRS issued a second letter of support.